Shellfish Stock

 Instructions

-• Put roasted shells and garlic into a large stock pot and add remaining ingredients.
+• After the vegetables have simmered for 30 minutes, put the roasted shells and garlic into the stock pot and add remaining ingredients.
+Add additional water, if necessary, to cover.

 2023 Adapted Recipe – April Ferre– Adapted from Simply Recipes